 The Roast

 [edit]Traditionally eaten on a Sunday, this meal consists of a roasted joint of meat (e.g. whole roast chicken, leg of lamb, shoulder of pork, etc.), roast potatoes (sometimes called roasties) and steamed/boiled vegetables.
 All served with gravy, which is a thick or thin sauce, depending on the meat, made with the meat juices and stock.
 Yorkshire puddings (a pancake-style batter baked in a very hot oven) are traditionally served with roast beef, although some people have it with any roast dinner.
-Most mid-range restaurants and pubs that that specialise in British food will have some kind of roast option, although it may be limited to certain days of the week.
+Most mid-range restaurants and pubs that specialise in British food will have some kind of roast option, although it may be limited to certain days of the week.

 Regional specialities